-Figure 32: BIM object / asset relationship
+Figure 33: BIM object / asset relationship

-The object breakdown is fundamentally the same during the PIM and the AIM, but the attribute approach of the BIM authoring tools may differs from one to another.
+The object breakdown is fundamentally the same during the PIM and the AIM, but the attribute approach of the BIM authoring tools may differ from one to another.
 The intent is to have the data information (stored within object attributes) in the lowest level as modelled in the BIM models, and the AIM will create an aggregation of assets to generate the upper levels.
 Infrastructure Managers may provide guidelines or additional attributes in order to make this happen easily, there are two attribute groups that can be defined by Infrastructure Managers by means of Asset Data Definition Documents (AD4), to be referred within EIR/TS in case of being defined.
-Mentioned groups are "Common Asset Data" and "AIM Operation - Element Asset Data", see "RBR-DAT-BIM-BMA-0007_BIM_Objects_LoG_Matrix".
+Mentioned groups are "Common Asset Data" and "AIM Operation Element Asset Data", "RBDG-TPL-024see 101_BIM_Objects_LoG_Matrix".